Amazing Learning Games with Rayman

-Rayman Brain Games, also known as Rayman Junior, is an educational video game developed and published by Ubi Soft.
+Amazing Learning Games with Rayman, also released under different titles, is an educational video game developed and published by Ubi Soft.
 It's a spin-off entry in the Rayman series.
 Players control Rayman, who must retrieve the Magic Book of Knowledge from Mr. Dark.
 The game features levels in mathematics and phonics involving spelling, word recognition, number recognition and arithmetic.

+The game was distributed in different configurations and under different titles depending on the region and platform.
+The original educational content was divided into three difficulty levels corresponding to different age groups.
+In the United Kingdom, these levels were released as separate titles, under the names Maths and English with Rayman for MS-DOS and Windows and Rayman Junior for PlayStation.
+In the United States, in addition to the Rayman Learning Center series for MS-DOS and Windows, Amazing Learning Games with Rayman and Rayman Brain Games were released as single games combining all three difficulty levels.

-Since its release in 1996 for MS-DOS and Windows, Rayman Brain Games has been received mixed reception.
+Since its release in 1996 for MS-DOS and Windows, the game has been received mixed reception.
 Reviewers praised its experience, gameplay and visuals, though with common criticism being that it had sound and educational issues resulting in no educational impact on players.

 Gameplay and premise

-Rayman Brain Games is an educational game with platformer elements which the player control as Rayman.
+It is an educational game with platformer elements which the player control as Rayman.
 The game features twelve levels in mathematics and phonics, and three difficulty modes for each.
 The levels will include spelling, word recognition, number recognition and arithmetic.
 The player could replay a level with the questions reset, but the player can't replay it once it's completed.
 In order to complete the game, all levels must be completed.
 The player can lose lives and halt progress for each wrong answer.
 The game's premise involves Rayman retrieving the Magic Book of Knowledge, which has been stolen by Mr. Dark.
 Besides Rayman and Mr. Dark, other characters featured in the game include Betilla the Fairy and the Magician who both of them guide the player.
 The player could practice their actions at Betilla's Garden.